Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Additional Results

-\subsection{Additional Results}
+This work was supported by the research grant DeReEco (34306) from Villum Foundations, the Independent Research Fund Denmark through the grant \emph{Monitoring Changes in Big Satellite Data via Massively-Parallel Artificial Intelligence} (9131-00110B), a Villum Experiment grant by the Velux Foundations (MapCland project, project number: 00028314), the DeepCrop project (UCPH Strategic plan 2023 Data+ Pool), and the Pioneer Centre for AI, DNRF grant number P1.

-We present the results on the training and validation set in Table~\ref{tab:results_train} and \ref{tab:results_val}, respectively.
-Note that the extracted features models (lin.\ model, power model, and RF) were also trained on the validation set, while our point cloud regression models were not.
-Still, the models directly working on the point cloud data produced better results.
+\section{Additional Results}

-The errors for changing fractions of conifer and broadleaf trees for wood volume are shown in Figure~\ref{fig:species_bplot_appendix}.
-Results are similar to the ones concerning biomass (see Figure~\ref{fig:species_bplot}).
-Further, the residual and error distribution plots for the lin., RF, and PointNet models are shown in Figure~\ref{fig:resid_appendix}.
-It seems underpredictions in the RF model for higher biomass contributed most to its sub-par performance.
+\cref{tab:results_train} and \cref{tab:results_val} presents the results on the training and validation set, respectively.
+Note that the models using extracted features (linear regression, \power{} regression, and RF) were trained on the union of training and validation set, while our point cloud regression models were not.
+Still, the more recent models directly working on the point cloud data consistently produced better results. \cref{fig:resid_b} and \ref{fig:resid_v} illustrate residual plots and error distribution of biomass and wood volume, respectively, which completes \cref{fig:resid}.

-In Figure~\ref{fig:samples-more} we show more subplots with particularly low or high values for above-ground biomass.
+In \cref{fig:samples-more} we show more subplots with particularly low or high values for above-ground biomass.
 For example, the first two subplots have low AGB with \num{1.79} and \num{1.89}\,Mg\,ha$^{-1}$, which is reflected by the sparse vegetation in the point cloud.
 This is difficult to capture with commonly used statistics derived from point cloud data, and therefore models based on these features (e.g., RF, lin., and power model) overestimated.
 Interestingly, PointNet also overestimate values due to the employed global aggregation without intermediate downsampling steps (similar to global feature extraction).
-The third example in Figure~\ref{fig:samples-more} exhibits a high AGB value with \num{417.60}\,Mg\,ha$^{-1}$ and the point cloud shows a densely populated and natural broadleaf forest.
+The third example in \cref{fig:samples-more} exhibits a high AGB value with \num{417.60}\,Mg\,ha$^{-1}$ and the point cloud shows a densely populated and natural broadleaf forest.
 Again, this is difficult to estimate since the derived statistics do not offer information about individual biomass contributions and thus most methods underestimate them.
 The fourth subplots biomass is \num{245.89}\,Mg\,ha$^{-1}$ from a conifer forest and the predictions align well with the target.
-We also give a visualization of the plots and subplots in Figure~\ref{fig:plot-samples} (as described in Section~\ref{sec:forest_data}).
+We also give a visualization of the plots and subplots in \cref{fig:plot-samples} (as described in \cref{sec:forest_data}).